test-prof/test-prof/guides/factory_prof.md

 ## Factory Flamegraph

 The most useful feature of FactoryProf is the _FactoryFlame_ report.
-That's the special interpetation of Brendan Gregg's [flame graphs](http://www.brendangregg.com/flamegraphs.html) which allows you to identify _factory cascades_.
+That's the special interpretation of Brendan Gregg's [flame graphs](http://www.brendangregg.com/flamegraphs.html) which allows you to identify _factory cascades_.

 To generate FactoryFlame report set `FPROF` environment variable to `flamegraph`: